CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake_v2/README.md

 6. Create a template of SQL commands to generate the data based in authorized controls.
 These SQL commands will be stored in data lake. ✔️

-7. Restructure code of implementation in processes from  REST service to use less code and get the same results.
+7. Restructure code of implementation in processes from  REST service to use less code and get the same results in auth and processing lambda.

 ### Diagram of solution